elloo/p1xt-studies/notes/using-javascript-in-webpages.md

 Data can be stored in the browser across multiple page requests using __localStorage__.
 * One example is storing JSON strings.

-_J_ava_S_cript _O_bject _N_otation is a textual representation of a JavaScript Object that can be stored as a string, in a .json file, or exchanged between programs.
+JavaScript Object Notation is a textual representation of a JavaScript Object that can be stored as a string, in a .json file, or exchanged between programs.
 * JavaScript objects can be converted to a JSON string via _JSON.stringify(myObject)_.
 * String representations can be converted back to an object via _JSON.parse(jsonString)_.